designdegenerate/freezerdoor/README.md

 # Freezerdoor

-Freezerdoor is a digital clone of the defunct [Top Gear™ Cool Wall](https://www.youtube.com/watch?v=niCQ8pf1W4M) where they ranked cars based on coolness and placed them in either a: Seriously Uncool, Uncool, Cool, or Subzero category.
+Freezerdoor is a digital clone of the defunct [Top Gear™ Cool Wall](https://www.youtube.com/watch?v=niCQ8pf1W4M) where they ranked cars based on coolness and placed them in one of four categories: Seriously Uncool, Uncool, Cool, or Subzero.

-It's a large WIP and doesn't completely function yet.
+Built using React, react-hook-forms (probably overkill,) and node.

 Images are stored as URLs to save on server costs.

 ## TODO
 - Better styling
 - Permanently store cards
-- Track coordinates and dynamically update
-- Delete cards
 - Socket integration to allow for bidirectional ~~bickering with your mates~~ control.
 - Server and db to store data

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).